nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 - Incremental selection means that selected items are "stacked" together. e.g. Executing `select 1` followed by `select 2` will result in person with index number 1 and 2 being selected.

-- `shown` refers to all the person objects in the current person list (including person objects that requires user to scroll down).
+- `shown` refers to all the person objects in the current visible person list (visible person list refers to the list of persons that are currently displayed).

 </div>